defold/extender/server/README.md

 # Server part
 Server part consists of set of Docker containers and standalone instances.
 The most common setup is:
 * **frontend instance** that runs in empty environment.
 Handle all incoming requests and redirects it to remote instances according to platfrom.sdks.json mappings that instance download for engine version.
 Also handle all access checks.
 * **remote instances**.
-One instance per platfrom per platform sdk version.
+One instance per platform and platform sdk version.
 Instance has necessary environment and produce engine builds.
 * **standalone instances**.
 It also can be any builder for any platform.
 Recommended for osx/ios builder instances because there are no ready-to-use environment to run on MacOS host.
 So you need to setup all environment manually and deploy extender's jars to host and run it.

 Extender consists of two parts: